Should you comment on the work of other home stagers?

-All you can think of is the bad things you’ve heard about that stager and how staging the million dollar home of a business woman active in networking could be a great referral source for you.
+All you can think of are the bad things you’ve heard about this home stager.
+You also know that staging the million dollar home of a business woman active in networking could be a great referral source for you.

-Do you hold your tongue, or do you share what you know about your competition, knowing that the client will have better results if you do the staging?
+Do you share what you know about your home staging competition, knowing that the client will have better results if you do the staging?

 Please share your thoughts by leaving a comment.
 I’ll add a post in the coming weeks with my own thoughts but first I want to get a lively discussion going!